Truths Christians must Embrace to Prevent More Moral Failure in the Church-

 Deep down in our souls we know every good and valuable thing human civilization has to offer was developed, advanced and flourished during a time of peace.
 The best art, music, theology, medicine and literature are all the outcome of extended periods of peace.

-Without peace marriages dissolve, mental health declines, churches splinter, governments breakdown and societies crumble.
+Without peace marriages dissolve, children wither, mental health declines, churches splinter, governments breakdown and societies crumble.

 Peace is an important element of Christian doctrine.

 Jesus’ official title is the Prince of Peace (Isaiah 9:6).
 He got that title by coming to earth, dying on the cross and rising from the dead in order to pay the penalty for human sin and rebellion.
 His purpose in doing all that was to broker peace between a sinless God and sinful humanity.
-Because Jesus is the bringer of peace Jesus’ followers are instructed to make peace whenever possible (Matthew 5:9, Romans 12:18, Hebrews 12:14).
-The Bible teaches that the mere presence of a healthy Christian has the power to bring peace to a place or situation.
+Because Jesus is the bringer of peace, Jesus’ followers are instructed to make peace whenever and wherever possible (Matthew 5:9, Romans 12:18, Hebrews 12:14).
+The Bible teaches that the mere presence of a healthy Christian can bring peace to a place or situation.
 (Matthew 10:13).
 One of the most profound benefits of knowing Jesus is the peace He brings to our hearts even in the midst of the worst kinds of trouble and chaos (John 14:27, John 16:33).

 Because peace is so vital to human flourishing most folks will go to super human and sometimes even sinful lengths to get it and keep it.
 A craving for peace is why there are divorce lawyers.
 Peace is the reason our culture loves pharmaceuticals and there are so many bars.
 It’s why society collectively spends billions on police and it explains the existence of the military industrial complex.
 Peace is so critical to human health people will fight wars just to keep it.